-- The submission only considers the hazards within its own site boundary.
+The submission only considers the hazards within its own site boundary.
 It excludes any reference to the neighbouring premises, a tyre storage and distribution facility that adjoins the site at the boundary line.
 The National Planning Policy Framework (NPPF) requires decision-makers to: "Avoid development that could create unacceptable risks to public safety" (NPPF 97) and Consider "cumulative effects arising from new development" (NPPF 174).
-By failing to address the adjoining high-risk use, the submission does not provide the LPA with the information needed to assess cumulative fire and safety risk as required under the NPPF. - Tyre Storage Recognised as a High-Risk Use (Environmental Permitting Regulations & Fire Prevention Guidance).
+By failing to address the adjoining high-risk use, the submission does not provide the LPA with the information needed to assess cumulative fire and safety risk as required under the NPPF.
+Tyre Storage Recognised as a High-Risk Use (Environmental Permitting Regulations & Fire Prevention Guidance).
 The neighbouring tyre warehouse is recognised as a high-risk operation under: Environmental Permitting (England and Wales) Regulations 2016, Environment Agency Fire Prevention Plan Guidance (2018) and National Fire Chiefs Council (NFCC) Waste and Recycling Fires Framework (2017-2023).

-This establishes that the neighbouring facility is not a general commercial use but a statutory high-risk environment. - Lack of combined risk assessment and Interaction with neighbouring land uses.
+This establishes that the neighbouring facility is not a general commercial use but a statutory high-risk environment.
+Lack of combined risk assessment and Interaction with neighbouring land uses.
 A hazard arising from two high-risk premises operating side-by-side is clearly a "material consideration".
 The absence of cross-boundary assessment represents a failure of the applicant to provide information necessary for lawful decision-making.
 Where risks may impact people outside the premises, "responsible persons" must take reasonable steps to cooperate.
 There is no evidence in the proposal of any cooperation or joint risk consideration between the proposed fuel site and/or from Speedy Fuels and the existing tyre warehouse, despite both premises posing cross-boundary hazards.

-5. Highway safety, traffic generation and unsuitable road infrastructure
+7. Highway safety, traffic generation and unsuitable road infrastructure.
 This proposal greatly intensifies traffic on Old Bath Road with poor visibility and a narrow footpath.
-Key concerns include:

-Volume of tanker and vehicle movements

-Estimated weekly movements include:

-- 59 x 44-tonne articulated tankers (Mon-Fri)

-- 73 x cars/vans (Mon-Fri)

-- Additional movements at weekends
+Key concerns include.
+The volume of tanker and vehicle movements are likely to block the narrow road when turning or queuing to get to the site.
+Disruptions have already been experienced when the site first started being used.
+I have personally walked down this road with children and the pavements are narrow and the road is so narrow motorists already do not leave enough space - I was nearly knocked down whilst walking on the pavement by more than one car driving too close to the pavement.
+Considering we are being encouraged to walk our children to school the increased risk from tanker movements is unacceptable.
 This is wholly incompatible with a semi-rural residential road used by walkers, cyclists, commuters and schoolchildren.
 In addition, the road infrastructure is not built for this volume of HGV movements and it is highly likely the road will suffer increased and faster degradation as a result, despite recent resurfacing.

-Road safety impacts

-- Old Bath Road is the main pedestrian and cycling route from Charvil to Twyford and Twyford Station. - Children cross Old Bath Road when walking or cycling to school - from the north of the village to Charvil Piggott Primary, and secondary school students travelling from the south of Charvil to The Piggott secondary school. - There is a substantial risk with the already high footfall and usage of the road, with increased industrial usage, very unfortunately, fatal accidents are likely to occur. - The corner approaching from the direction of Charvil to Twyford gives very poor visibility when large articulated lorries already visiting the adjacent Denmark House site are waiting on Old Bath Road.
-Recently, two articulated lorries were parked at the same time on either side of the road giving motorists incredibly dangerous passing problems.
-The potential added volume of fuel tankers accessing the fuel depot will exacerbate significantly the existing road dangers.
+Road safety impacts: The Old Bath Road is the main pedestrian and cycling route from Charvil to Twyford and Twyford Station.
+Children cross Old Bath Road when walking or cycling to school - from the north of the village to Charvil Piggott Primary, and secondary school students travelling from the south of Charvil to The Piggott secondary school.
+There is a substantial risk with the already high footfall and usage of the road, with increased industrial usage, very unfortunately, fatal accidents are likely to occur.